 Next, we set out to combine the multi-omic data with the extensive medical metadata associated with our patient cohort to determine whether we could identify biomarkers predictive of mortality upon admission to the ER.
 No association of mortality with overall proteomic or metabolomic profiles was observed in the unsupervised hierarchical clustering of proteomics data (Figure 1C) or metabolomics (Figure 1D).

-87 proteins were found to be significantly enriched in patients that succumbed to mortality, while 29 proteins were found to be significantly enriched in patients that survived (Figure 6A).
-Very few metabolite features showed significant differences by mortality outcome.
+87 proteins were found to be significantly enriched in patients who succumbed to mortality, while 29 proteins were found to be significantly enriched in patients that survived (Figure 6A).
+Very few metabolite features showed significant differences in mortality outcome.
 6 were found to be significantly increased in mortality, while only 3 were found to be significantly increased in patients that survived (Figure 6E).

-Enrichment analysis of the significant proteins found to be associated with survival showed an enrichment for terms associated with the Golgi apparatus, external side of plasma membrane, calcium ion binding, and extracellular matrix (Figure 6B).
-Proteins significantly associated with mortality on the other hand were found to have more proteins enriched in blood coagulation, blood microparticle, complement activation, alternative pathway, negative regulation of endopeptidase activity serine type endopeptidase inhibitor activity, and endopeptidase inhibitor activity (Figure 6C).
+Enrichment analysis of the significant proteins found to be associated with survival showed enrichment for terms associated with the Golgi apparatus, external side of the plasma membrane, calcium ion binding, and extracellular matrix (Figure 6B).
+Proteins significantly associated with mortality on the other hand were found to have more proteins enriched in blood coagulation, blood microparticle, complement activation, alternative pathway, negative regulation of endopeptidase activity serine-type endopeptidase inhibitor activity, and endopeptidase inhibitor activity (Figure 6C).

-HRG and FETUB were identified as the best two best performing biomarkers for distinguishing mortality from survival in our study, showing excellent predictive accuracy when evaluated by logistic regression where they produced ROC AUCs of 0.86 and 0.84 respectively (Figure 6D).
+HRG and FETUB were identified as the two best performing biomarkers for distinguishing mortality from survival in our study, showing excellent predictive accuracy when evaluated by logistic regression where they produced ROC AUCs of 0.86 and 0.84 respectively (Figure 6D).
 The top 2 identified metabolite biomarkers, Decanoylcarninine and 1−hexadecyl−sn−glycero−3−phosphocholine showed moderate predictive accuracy, producing ROC AUCs of 0.75, and 0.79 respectively (Figure 6F).

 The top biomarkers protein biomarkers showed good predictive accuracy.
 MAN1A1, MASP1, CTSD, and FBLN1 were increased in cases of mortality, while HRG, FETUB, SERPINA7, KNG1, and SERPINA5 were increased in survival (Supplementary Figure 8).
 Assessing our top biomarkers of mortality for significant associations with potentially confounding variables showed no significant associations other than ICU admission status, an expected association with mortality (Supplementary Figure 7).